top of page

 • Instagram

-While I’ve been drawn to mindfulness practices and spiritual exploration since my teens, I’ve spent much of my life in a fairly hostile orientation toward my own body.
-As a queer and gender non-conforming kid, I internalized the sports-related harassment and abuse inflicted by peers and coaches.
-And, as an adult, chronic pain forced me to realize I was using “fitness” as a weapon against myself.
-Searching for new, more loving approaches to physical and mental health led me to qigong.
+I’ve been drawn to mindfulness practices since my teens, but for much of my life, my relationship with my body was shaped by harm.
+As a queer and gender non-conforming kid, I internalized harassment in sports spaces, and as an adult, chronic pain helped me recognize how I was using “fitness” as a weapon against myself.
+That realization led me to seek more compassionate ways of relating to my body — and eventually, to qigong.

 Certifications & Credentials